Yokneam Illit

 Yokneam Illit was founded in 1950.
 It was recognized as a local council in 1967 and achieved city status in 2007.
 It is located on the route of Israel's major highways – Highway 70 and Highway 6.
 In 1989, after Simon Alfassi was elected mayor, Yokneam Illit began to attract high-tech companies looking for an alternative to Gush Dan.

 Over 100 high-tech companies now operate from Yokneam Illit, generating exports of approximately 5 billion US dollars annually.
 Although real estate prices are low relative to the Gush Dan area, the high rate of growth has pushed prices up faster than in similar-sized cities.

 History

 Antiquity

 Yokneam appears in the list of 119 conquered cities by Egyptian Pharaoh Thutmose III after the victory in the battle of Megiddo (1468 BC).

 Yokneam is mentioned in the Hebrew Bible as a city of Levites within the territory of the Israelite tribe of Zebulun.
 It is located near Megiddo (Armageddon).
 The Crusaders called Yokneam "Cain Mons", or "Mountain of Cain" in keeping with the tradition that Cain, son of Adam, was murdered at this site.

 Yokneam was populated throughout the Persian, Hellenistic, Roman/Byzantine, Arab, Crusaders, Mameluk, and Ottoman periods.
-Yokneam was built on the lands of a Palestinian Arab village named Qira, depopulated in the lead up to the 1948 Arab–Israeli war.
+Yokneam was built on the lands of a former Arab village named Qira, depopulated in the lead up to the 1948 Arab–Israeli war.